-Gambling is associated with a range of adverse consequences and harms, affecting the health and wellbeing of individuals, families, communities and society.
+Gambling is associated with a range of adverse consequences and harms, affecting the health and wellbeing of individuals, families, communities, and society.
 These can have enduring consequences that can exacerbate existing inequalities [3].
 Gambling behaviour exists on a spectrum ranging from those who gamble and experience no adverse consequences, to those who experience some difficulties, to those whose gambling behaviour is defined as problematic against a range of validated criteria (e.g. health problems including stress, depression and anxiety) [4, 5].
-The health harms from gambling can be severe, including self-harm, suicidal ideation and suicide attempts [6,7].
+The health harms from gambling can be severe, including self-harm, suicidal ideation, and suicide attempts [6,7].
 Longitudinal research has shown that stasis in gambling behaviour is not the norm, with people moving along the gambling-harms spectrum [8].
 In Britain, a follow-up study of regular gamblers showed that nearly 1 in 3 (29%) of those who had previously reported no adverse consequences from gambling saw an increase in their experience of harms when re-interviewed one year later [9].

 The experience of gambling-related harms is associated with higher levels of engagement in gambling activities [2].
-Those who gamble 49+ times a year (i.e. ~weekly or more) are at greatest risk of experiencing harms, with around 1:10 estimated to experience adverse consequences as a result of their gambling, versus 1:100 of those who do not gamble/gamble under this threshold [10].
+Those who gamble 49+ times a year (i.e., ~weekly or more) are at greatest risk of experiencing harms, with around 1:10 estimated to experience adverse consequences as a result of their gambling, versus 1:100 of those who do not gamble/gamble under this threshold [10].

 This study will first refine and then assess the feasibility of providing an independent, theoretically-informed and systematic intervention to regular male sports bettors who would like to reduce their involvement in gambling in the context of improving health and wellbeing.
-The intervention consists of a 9-week, face-to-face group based programme that aims to engage men in reducing their gambling involvement.
+The intervention consists of an 8-week, face-to-face group-based programme that aims to engage men in reducing their gambling involvement.
 It will be delivered by fully trained community coaches at professional football club home stadia.
-Each session lasts 90 minutes and includes 'classroom based' education round gambling behaviour, motivations and impacts, followed by group-based physical activity sessions.
-Each session will be designed to be highly interactive, using whole group discussions, games and small group working to allow men to support each other to practice and build skills in order to monitor and reduce the amount of money and time spent gambling.
-A purpose built smartphone app will allow the men to record time and money spent gambling, as well as their daily step count, in a diary like format.
+Each session lasts 90 minutes and includes 'classroom based' education round gambling behaviour, motivations, and impacts, followed by group-based physical activity sessions.
+Each session will be designed to be highly interactive, using whole group discussions, games and small group working to allow men to support each other to practice and build skills to monitor and reduce the amount of money and time spent gambling.
+A purpose-built smartphone app will allow the men to record time and money spent gambling, as well as their daily step count, in a diary like format.

-The study population will be male regular sports bettors aged 18 - 44 who feel their gambling may be affecting their health, wellbeing or relationships and who would like to make positive steps to change their gambling behaviour.
+The study population will be male regular sports bettors who feel their gambling may be affecting their health, wellbeing, or relationships and who would like to make positive steps to change their gambling behaviour.
+In Phase 2a, the study population were aged 18- 44 with a Problem Gambling Severity Index (PGSI) score of 14 or less.
+In Phase 2b, the study population will be aged 18-55 with a PGSI score of 14 or less.